Skip to content

 Round pens also facilitate a better relationship between the horse and its trainer because the enclosed nature of the pen gives the trainer the horse's undivided attention.

-There are many different types of round pens, from an open enclosure for domesticated horses to solid-lumber bullpens for horses that are wild or simply in need of more training.
+There are many different types of round pens, from an open enclosures for domesticated horses to solid-lumber bullpens for horses that are wild or simply in need of more training.

 Horse Round Pen Diameter